bg

 What Is Ethereum (ETH)?

-Ethereum is a decentralized blockchain platform that supports a vast ecosystem of decentralized applications (dApps) and smart contracts.
-Launched in 2015, it pioneered a new use for blockchain technology by allowing users to create self-executing contracts that trigger when specific conditions are met, removing the need for intermediaries.
-The platform's native cryptocurrency, Ether (ETH), powers these applications and serves as a transactional currency within the network.
-Ethereum's ability to run smart contracts has fueled innovation in fields like decentralized finance (DeFi), digital art, and gaming, establishing it as a foundational technology.
+Ethereum is a decentralized blockchain platform that supports a vast ecosystem of applications and smart contracts.
+Launched in 2015, it introduced self-executing contracts that automatically trigger when specific conditions are met, eliminating the need for intermediaries.
+The platform's native cryptocurrency, Ether (ETH), is used to power these applications and facilitate transactions.
+This smart contract capability has fueled innovation in decentralized finance (DeFi), non-fungible tokens (NFTs), and blockchain gaming, making Ethereum a foundational technology in the digital economy.

 Where to Buy Ethereum